 - Under siege.
 I am encircled by the other, besieged by others. - On retreat.
-I am withdrawn, I choose to leave the others, I sleep. - In a state of hope, or optimism.
-I dream, I am the dreaming subject of anticipation. - Onstage.
-I am playing a role, I am a subject in the act of re-performing.
+I am withdrawn, I choose to leave the others, I sleep.

+In a state of hope, or optimism.
+I dream, I am the dreaming. - In a state of hope, or optimism.
+I dream, I am the dreaming subject of anticipation. - On stage.
+I am playing a role, I am a subject in the act of reperforming.